ligerfotis/H-AI_collab_game/README.md

     If there is no need to be used, [MazeUnity](https://github.com/ligerfotis/MazeUnity) can be set up to locate directly Maze-Server
     * `maze_server`: the location of the maze-server.
     * `maze_rl`: the location of mazeRL.
+* Set **ALL** to `localhost` for playing the game locally.
+Otherwise, set a static IP (e.g. duckdns.org) and open the appropriate ports on your router.

 ### Play
 Directions of how to play the game are given in [MazeUnity](https://github.com/ligerfotis/MazeUnity).